Cannabis store owners have a lot to consider before opening their shops, but security mustn’t become an afterthought.

 5) Display containers must be secure

-Stores are permitted to use “sensory display containers” that allow customers to see and smell cannabis.
+Stores can use “sensory display containers” that allow customers to see and smell cannabis.

 However, these cases must be kept locked and tamper-proof to prevent customers from actually touching the cannabis.

-Choosing the right containers, with secure locking mechanisms, is critical for store owners to remain compliant.
+Choosing suitable containers with secure locking mechanisms is critical for store owners to remain compliant.

 Need help with your cannabis store security?